 We extract a dataset from wikidata\footnote{https://www.wikidata.org/} that consists of every entity with a given occupation and their birth year, nationality, and gender.
 The used occupations are shown to be the 60 most gender biased occupations for the BERT-base model~\cite{DBLP:journals/corr/abs-2110-05367}.
 The nationality is represented in the format of continents, as this reduces the amount of possible values drastically.
 For the same reason, the birth years are summarized into 5 time periods instead of distinct years.
 The exact time periods are determined from the dataset.
 The time period boundaries are then evenly spaced over all the birth years of all the entities in the dataset.
 This gives a more fine-grained difference in the 1900s, whereas everything before 1875 is summarized into one.
 The exact values can be seen in the first half of the lookup table (table \ref{tab:attributes}).
 Each entity from the dataset then makes one example for probing by filling its attributes into the template sentence ``\textless mask\textgreater was born [year] in [continent] and is a [occupation].''
-The probing is done by predicting the masked pronoun in each sentence $i$ with the given language model.
-The difference in the resulting probabilities for ``he'' and ``she'' is then used to calculate the gender bias on example $i$ \cite{DBLP:journals/corr/abs-2110-05367}
+The probing is done by predicting the masked pronoun in each sentence with the given language model.

+The difference in the resulting probabilities for ``He'' and ``She'' is then used to calculate the gender bias on sentence $i$ \cite{DBLP:journals/corr/abs-2110-05367}:

 With $N_{occ}$ being the number of examples for occupation $occ$, the Pronoun Prediction Bias Score for occupation $occ$ is then the average over all examples with this occupation